appservR/appservR.github.io/content/en/docs/introduction/welcome.md

 ---
-title: "Introduction"
+title: "Welcome"
-description: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+description: "AppservR is an open-source program to deploy R Shiny apps easily on Windows and Linux."
-lead: "Doks is a Hugo theme for building secure, fast, and SEO-ready documentation websites, which you can easily update and customize."
+lead: "AppservR is an open-source program to deploy R Shiny apps easily on Windows and Linux."
-date: 2020-10-06T08:48:57+00:00
+date: 2020-11-16T13:59:39+01:00
-lastmod: 2020-10-06T08:48:57+00:00
+lastmod: 2020-11-16T13:59:39+01:00
 draft: false
 images: []
 menu:
   docs:
-    parent: "prologue"
+    parent: "introduction"
 weight: 100
 toc: true
 ---